-However, several studies have found that a very low carbohydrate “keto-style” diet seems to promote a greater reduction in blood sugars (measured by HbA1C), and triglycerides and hence, more weight loss when compared to other diets.
+Several studies have found that a very low carbohydrate “keto-style” diet promotes a more significant reduction in blood sugars (as measured by HbA1C) and triglyceride levels.
+We’ve also seen more weight loss when compared to other diets.

 Changes in blood sugar levels can occur quickly on a ketogenic diet.
 If you’re taking blood sugar-lowering medication, it’s important to work with a healthcare professional and Dietitian while on the diet to make sure your levels don’t drop too much – as this can be just as dangerous as being too high.

 While quick weight loss and lowered blood sugar levels may sound very appealing to you, there are some concerns about the keto diet’s safety and sustainability.

 CON: May increase the risk of death — from any cause